SovereignCloudStack/docs/contributor-docs/operations/tests/rfc2119-keyword-test-guide.md

 In test scripts, different channels are used to convey information of different importance to the user.
 These channels are based on the ubiquitous and de-facto standard logging levels of common logging libraries in scripting and programming languages, in particular Python: DEBUG, INFO, WARNING, ERROR and CRITICAL.

-Alignement of the RFC2119 keywords with specific channels in test scripts:
+Alignment of the RFC2119 keywords with specific channels in test scripts:

 - **MUST** and **MUST NOT** lead to the ERROR channel for failed tests
 - **SHOULD** and **SHOULD NOT** lead to the WARNING channel, the test is still passed